RaphaelXVII/RaphaelXVII/README.md

-# heyy, I’m Raphael Talon 👋
+# hellooooo, I’m Raphael Talon ⚽️ 🌊 🌆

 I’m a Computer Science student at Florida International University (GPA: 3.52) with a strong interest in mobile development, applied AI, and building systems that solve real-world problems.
-I enjoy working at the intersection of software engineering, specifically user experience
+I enjoy working at the intersection of software engineering, specifically user experience.
+Outside of work, I enjoy being active, going out to new places, playing soccer, and exploring different aspects like music, food, and culture.
+Fun fact, my favorite artist is Frank Ocean!!!

-I currently balance academic projects bringing both technical depth and strong communication skills from customer-facing roles.
+I currently balance academic projects, bringing both technical depth and strong communication skills from customer-facing roles.

 ---